JoshDevHub/Chess/README.md

 Currently my game only works with humans controlling both players.
 A good potential feature would be to allow a human player to go against a simple computer AI.
 Now as I've said earlier, I'm pretty familiar with chess, so I know how deep the rabbit hole goes on developing chess engines.
 The best engines are capable of beating the best human players in the world, and they're products of vast amounts of work and research.
 Any AI I build would be very simple in comparison, possibly as simple as just getting the computer to pick randomly from among its legal moves.
 But even this would give a single user playing my game more entertainment than just playing against themselves.
 #### **Tracking Material**

 One component of the UIs on the two big Chess sites -- [chess.com](https://chess.com) and [lichess.org](https://lichess.org) -- is a 'material scoreboard' of sorts.
 In chess, each piece is considered to have a 'value' relative to the other pieces.
-A pawn is worth 1 point of material, a knight or biship is worth 3, a rook is worth 5, and a queen is worth 9.
+A pawn is worth 1 point of material, a knight or bishop is worth 3, a rook is worth 5, and a queen is worth 9.
 Any time you capture an opponent's piece, you gain that piece's points.
 The UI can track which player is ahead in material and by how much.
 Because of the importance of material, this feedback is useful for analyzing which side is currently winning the match (although of course, it's not the only factor in determining this).
 I think this would be a great feature to add, and it would have a nice side effect of making the following feature easier to incorporate as well.

 #### **Draw By Insufficient Material**
 This is the one endgame state I did not initially implement.
 Draws by insufficient material emerge when neither side has enough pieces to checkmate the opposing King.
 Although the game will eventually end to the fifty-move-rule, certain piece combos are known to give no checkmate chances and the game can just be declared a draw on the spot.
 This is definitely a nice quality of life improvement for users, as they can avoid playing out the useless fifty moves to draw.
 It's also just in the rules for most competitions, so it'd be good to feature this.